 True or Absolute HEPA Filters

-True or absolute HEPA filters must be tested and meet a specific standard to be considered true HEPA.
+True or absolute HEPA filters must be tested and meet a specific standard to be considered true HEPA filters.
 True HEPA filters have a serial number assigned to them and have been proven to trap at least 99.97 percent of particles of 0.3 microns.
-Look for the test results since they should be printed on the filter.
+Look for the test results, since they should be printed on the filter.
 True or absolute HEPA filters may be more expensive than other "HEPA" filters, but they must perform at a certain standard to receive the distinction of true or absolute HEPA.

 HEPA-type filters may be made in similar ways to true HEPA filters and may even resemble them.
 However, they do not have to meet the same standards as true or absolute HEPA filters.
-Many filters sold as HEPA may capture only 85 to 90 percent of all particles, and that percent can fall even lower for particles of 1 micron and below.
+Many filters sold as HEPA may capture only 85 to 90 percent of all particles, and that percent can fall even lower for particles of one micron and below.
 These filters will not have serial numbers.

 The Difference Between True and HEPA-Type Filters